Last Updated on Nov 19, 2022

 Requires No Formal Education to Get Into

-Many trade jobs, such as welding, do not require formal education beyond a high school diploma or equivalent.
+Many trade jobs, such as welding, do not require formal education beyond a high school diploma or equivalent (however there are high quality welding schools).
 This means that people who are interested in a career in welding can get started without incurring the cost of a college education.
 You can also start it without having prior experience or knowledge in the field.

 Can Be Done In Many Different Settings